 Lara was born in Washington, D.C. but spent most of her youth on the shores of Pensacola Beach, Florida.
 Lara graduated with honors from Carnegie Mellon University and studied art and design at Yale University.
 Her successes are wide-ranging: Lara has worked as a celebrity personal trainer in Manhattan and served as a contributor to Shape magazine.
-Lara wears many hats within her parent company, Lara Casey Media.
-She currently is the Publisher and Editor-in-Chief of Southern Weddings® magazine, founder of the Making Things Happen movement and a noted branding expert.
-Lara frequently speaks on branding, marketing and taking action on your dreams.
-She has been a speaker at such noted events as Engage!, WPPI, WedSmith, The Total Package, Pursuit 31, The Influence Conference, Americasmart, and on the Making Things Happen Tour, which recently completed its 40th national tour stop.
-She is currently writing her first book with Thomas Nelson Publishers.
-Lara lives in Chapel Hill, NC, with her husband Ari, and loves to garden, sing old hymns, and explore local farms with her two-year old daughter, Grace.
+Lara is a believer in the “impossible,” helping women to live on purpose through the many hats she wears in her parent company, Lara Casey Media.
+She is the publisher and editor-in-chief of Southern Weddings magazine, where they encourage couples to plan a meaningful beginning to married life.
+Lara is also the founder of the Making Things Happen movement, a nationally-acclaimed workshop that has been sold out for the last six years and has toured over 40 cities.
+Mrs. Casey frequently speaks on goal-setting, faith, mission-centered business, and how to make what matters happen.
+Her first book, Make it Happen: Surrender Your Fear, Take the Leap, Live on Purpose, was just released nationwide through Thomas Nelson publishers on December 30th, 2014.
+Lara loves to garden and explore local farms and she wishes her neighborhood would let her have chickens.
+She lives in Chapel Hill, North Carolina, with her husband, Ari, and their bubbly daughter, Grace.